Charles Granville Bruce: Career

-In 1888, Bruce joined the Indian Army and became a career soldier serving with the 5th Gurkha Rifles from 1889 to 1920, rising to the rank of Brigadier-General.
-As a young lieutenant he was posted to Abbotabad, a British hill station in the Panjab, where he developed a passion for the locality, wrestling and climbing.
+In 1888, Bruce joined the Indian Army and became a career soldier serving with the 5th Gurkha Rifles from 1889 to 1920, rising to the rank of Brigadier-General in September 1916.
+As a young lieutenant he was posted to Abbottabad, a British hill station in the Panjab, where he developed a passion for the locality, wrestling and climbing.
 Bruce had an akhara (wrestling pit) dug near his residence, where he practised on most days.
 Both the British and the Rajahs wagered thousands of rupees on professional wrestling matches and took pride in having the strongest sides.
-In the 1910s, Bruce was patron of the wrestler Rahim Sulaniwala, who went on to become a renowned champion (Summers 2000).
+In the 1910s, Bruce was patron of the wrestler Rahim Sulaniwala, who went on to become a renowned champion.

 Bruce took a special interest in his Gurkha soldiers and became fluent in Nepali.
 He introduced hill racing to his Gurkha regiment and in 1891 took his champion runner Pabir Thapa to Zermatt, in Switzerland, to learn ice-climbing.
 On the way there, the two stayed at Aberdare, where Thapa enjoyed "running down" poachers.
 Despite his poor English, he was very popular with the locals.
 He disappeared for the last three days of his visit and was found living it up with some coal miners in Tonypandy.
 Bruce went on to train the Gurkhas in mountain-warfare.
 In 1897 he equipped his troops on the Northern Frontier with shorts, and is widely credited with their introduction to the British Army.

 Bruce's climbing experience was impressive.
 He spent ten climbing seasons in the European Alps and took part in three of the earliest climbing expeditions to the Himalaya.
-In 1892, with a troop of Gurkha soldiers he accompanied Conway in his exploration of the Baltoro region of the Karakorum, visiting Muztagh Tower, Broad Peak and K2.
+In 1892, with a troop of Gurkha soldiers he accompanied Martin Conway in his exploration of the Baltoro region of the Karakorum, visiting Muztagh Tower, Broad Peak and K2.
 In 1893 he was with Francis Younghusband on a mission to the Hindu Kush to bestow recognition on Nizam-uk-Mulk as Mehtar.
 He and Younghusband were probably the first to discuss mounting an expedition to climb Everest.
 In Himalayan Wanderer, Bruce says that it was Younghusband's idea.
 Younghusband says that it was Bruce's.
 In 1895, Bruce joined Albert F. Mummery and Collie in their attempt on Nanga Parbat, but he had to leave early because his army leave was up.
 In 1906–1907, he and Longstaff took another troop of Gurkhas to the Nanda Devi group, visiting Dunagiri and Kanchenjunga, and climbing Trisul.